Tuesday, February 24, 2009

 1/2 cup hemp protein powder (**if you prefer not to use hemp protein powder, or can't find it, you can use soy flour, soymilk powder, or chickpea flour instead)

-1/4 cup golden flaxseed, ground in a clean, dry electric coffee/spice mill (one that is NOT used for coffee!)
+1/4 cup golden flaxseed, ground in a clean, dry blender or electric coffee/spice mill (one that is NOT used for coffee!)

 1/4 cup brown rice flour (Brown rice flour can also be made in small amounts in a clean, dry electric coffee/spice grinder.
 Grind as finely as possible.)